overlaphe/CS128HProject/README.md

 Team member: Ethan Chang(wujic2) Sissi Wu(ruoyiw3) Shanbo Zhang(shanboz2) Qingyuan Yao(qyao7)

 Project Introduction:
-A simple chat tool consisting of server, client and database.
+A simple chat tool consisting of server and client.
 Users can send messages to other people, broadcast to all other users, reply to other messages, etc.

 Technical Overview:
   Checkpoint 1(4/5 to 4/7): server side